Nancy Jouwe / Board member and Co-chair

-Femke is Dutch and lives in Amsterdam, the Netherlands.
+Nancy is Dutch and lives in the Netherlands.

 Fadzai is Zimbabwean and lives in Johannesburg, South Africa.

-Farah is of Syrian -Lebanese parentage and lives in Beirut, Lebanon.
+Rola is Lebanese and currently lives in Beirut, Lebanon.